 I.b.2 Number and percent of rates adjusted that demonstrate the rate was built in accordance with the approved rate methodology.
-N: Number of rates adjusted that demonstrate the rate was built in accordance with the approved rate methodology D: Total number of rates adjusted
+N: Number of rates adjusted that demonstrate the rate was built in accordance with the approved rate methodology D: Total number of rates adjusted reveiwed

-Data Source (Select one): Other If 'Other' is selected, specify: Medicaid Management Information System (MMIS) Claims Data
+Medicaid Management Information System (MMIS) Claims Data

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach(check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Frequency of data aggregation and analysis(check each that applies): State Medicaid Agency Weekly ii.
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies): State Medicaid Agency Weekly ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.